Where consulting firms lose margin without noticing: The 5 leaks between gross and net profit

 2. Compare to benchmarks.
 For each category, what do comparable firms spend?
 If your overhead is 18% of revenue and comparable firms average 14%, that 4% difference is a quantified leak worth addressing.
 If your administrative costs match benchmarks, that category is not where margin is escaping.

-3. Prioritize based on impact.
-Attack the largest leaks first.
+3. Focus on highest-impact leaks first.
+Go after the largest leaks first.
 A 3% improvement in realization rate matters more than a 0.5% reduction in office supplies.
 Focus on the categories where you are furthest from benchmarks and where improvement yields meaningful margin recovery.

 Firms that track margin by category see leaks early and fix them proactively.
 Firms that track only the endpoints see problems only when net profit falls below acceptable levels, often too late to understand what changed or how to reverse it.